camicroscope/GSOC/README.md

 Indicate any examinations or other personal commitments.

-**12) Skill Set**

-Your relevant skill set to complete this project.
-Include pointers to bug fixes, demos, and previous work.

-Also include pointers to the completed Code Challenge (if applicable).
+**12) Open Source and Skills**

+Include and explain your open source contribitions, and explain them as needed.
+Additionally, please highlight your relevant skill set to complete this project.
+Ideally, there would be some overlap between your open source portfolio and the skillset, and would show some familiarty with relevant pieces of caMicroscope's code base.